Step 1: 'Watch' And Gather Intelligence Using Real-Time Visibility

 Once you have the visibility, you will be able to identify and estimate the impact of various inefficiencies in pallet movement across your supply chain.
 Let us have a look at four areas where you could have inefficiencies contributing to your financial leakage.

 Pallet loss can happen either in transit, or at yours or your customer’s warehouse.
 With visibility using LPWAN tags, you can prevent almost 100% of your pallet loss.
 Aging is a major factor that contributes to pallet loss.
 This is because when a pallet is lying unutilized, it could get worn off over time or stolen.

 Your total savings on pallet loss can be calculated as follows:

 Pallet Loss Savings (A) = Cost of Pallet – Portion Paid by Insurance During a Claim – Deductibles or Co-pays

 For example, if your pallet costs $50 and your insurance company pays you 90% of your claim with a deductible of $5 per claim, then the total savings for you is $10 per pallet.
 If you are losing 100,000 pallets every year, this is an immediate savings of $1 million for your business.

 b.
 Pallet Utilization – How to Estimate?

-Pallet utilization is 100% when the aging of a pallet is 0 days.
-This means that the pallet is never kept idle.
-In reality though, due to challenges in arranging for the reverse logistics for your pallets, loading and unloading delays, and unforeseen circumstances, pallets do age for a few days in a year.
+Pallet utilization is 100% when the aging of a pallet is 0 days, which means that the pallet is never kept idle.
+Though in reality, due to challenges in arranging for the reverse logistics for your pallets, loading and unloading delays, and unforeseen circumstances, pallets do age for a few days in a year.
 Hence, aging beyond an acceptable range can increase your costs.

 Therefore, you can estimate your savings as follows: